ferencberes/ethp2psim/docs/source/index.rst

 #.
 The underlying **peer-to-peer (P2P) network** that is used for message propagation.
 A message can be a block proposal, an attestation or a simple transaction.
 By default, we use random regular graphs to simulate the Ethereum P2P network, but custom datasets or graphs can be easily integrated as well.
 For details, see the :ref:`network_sect` section.

 #.
-The **protocol** defines the exact rules for message passing.
+The **protocol** defines the exact rules for message propagation.
 In the :ref:`protocols_sect` section, we introduce several baseline protocols that are implemented in our package.
 Furthermore, we propose an Onion Routing based protocol that has the potential to prevent any single party from linking the IP address and public key of the originator, if executed successfully.
-For more details, check out :ref:`onion_sect`.
+For more details, check out our work: :ref:`onion_sect`.

 #.
 The **adversary** is constantly eavesdropping on network traffic by controlling a subset of the P2P network nodes.
 Its main goal is to predict the source node (the originator) for each message.
 In the :ref:`adversary_sect` section, we demonstrate various ways to configure your adversary.